Effective: September 17, 2022

 Actions to be Taken

-The following actions may be taken in accordance with this Continuing Competence Program and the applicable sections of the Health Professions Act.
+The following actions may be taken in accordance with this CCP and the applicable sections of the Health Professions Act (HPA).

 a) A regulated member who does not complete the annual self-directed professional development requirements in accordance with subsection 3.2(a) will be ineligible to renew their practice permit.